The Latest: Trump meets Starmer and disagrees with Netanyahu's claim of no starvation in Gaza

-Israeli strikes killed at least 34 Palestinians before U.S. President Donald Trump met with British Prime Minister Keir Starmer on Monday in Scotland, where they confirmed plans to discuss Gaza.
+Israeli strikes killed at least 36 Palestinians before U.S. President Donald Trump met with British Prime Minister Keir Starmer on Monday in Scotland, where they confirmed plans to discuss Gaza.
+Later in the day, the death toll across Gaza Strip rose, with local health officials saying at least 78 Palestinians have been killed by Israeli strikes or gunfire.

 A day after Israel eased aid restrictions due to a worsening humanitarian crisis, Trump said he disagreed with Israeli Prime Minister Benjamin Netanyahu's statement that there was no starvation in Gaza.